Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Maret 2025 08.58.34 UTC
+- WIB: Kamis, 27 Maret 2025 10.04.28 UTC
-- WITA: Kamis, 27 Maret 2025 09.58.34 UTC
+- WITA: Kamis, 27 Maret 2025 11.04.28 UTC
-- WIT: Kamis, 27 Maret 2025 10.58.34 UTC
+- WIT: Kamis, 27 Maret 2025 12.04.28 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: technology
+Kategori: inspirational